SammanTasnim/Constrk/README.md

 # Constrk
 This repo bringing to you a WP theme.
-Based on a construction company.
+Based on companies.

-Theme owner : Samman Tasnim,
+Theme owner : Samman Tasnim
 Template owner : Unknown